Special Education: Doctor of Philosophy (Ph.D.)

 See the Graduate Handbook for information on completing the application process.

 Graduates in the Ph.D. program in special education may assume positions as faculty at other universities, or serve the public special education arena as more knowledgeable teachers, curriculum coordinators or administrators.

 Online/Regional Campus Options

-Many courses for the Ph.D. in Curriculum & Instruction with an emphasis in Special Education are offered at the regional campuses.
+The Ph.D. in Curriculum & Instruction with an emphasis in Special Education is only offered at the Oxford campus.